deskfolio/The-Ross/README.md

 ## Design
 All the stickers, app icons, and settings icons can be found [here](/design/assets/).<br />
-All the editable stickers and icons in vector format can be found inside this [.sketch file](/design/sketch/The Ross (Sticker Pack).sketch).
+All the editable stickers and icons in vector format can be found inside this [.sketch file](/design/sketch/The Ross (Sticker Pack).sketch).<br />
+The font used on the stickers is [BadaBoom BB](http://www.dafont.com/badaboom-bb.font) by Nate Piekos.

 ## Btw
-Some stickers contain nipple level of nudity, so I guess viewer discretion is advised!<br/>
+Some stickers contain nipple level of nudity, so I guess viewer discretion is advised!
 All images were inspired on Microsoft’s illustration style.

 #### License
 Copyright © 2016 Antonio Nicolás Martiniano García Aprea.